 Property held for investment.
-Property held for investment includes property that produces income (unless derived in the ordinary course of a trade or business) from interest, dividends, annuities, or royalties; and gains from the disposition of property that produces those types of income or is held for investment.
+Property held for investment includes property that produces income, not derived in the ordinary course of a trade or business, from interest, dividends, annuities, or royalties.
+It also includes property that produces gain or loss, not derived in the ordinary course of a trade or business, from the disposition of property that produces these types of income or is held for investment.
 However, it does not include an interest in a passive activity.

-Property held for investment also includes an interest in an activity of conducting a trade or business in which you did not materially participate and that is not a passive activity.
-For example, a working interest in an oil or gas property that you held directly or through an entity that did not limit your liability is property held for investment if you did not materially participate in the activity.
+Exception.
+A working interest in an oil or gas property that you held directly or through an entity that did not limit your liability is property held for investment, but only if you did not materially participate in the activity.

-Part II-Net Investment Income Line 4a
+Part II-Net Investment Income

+Line 4a